-Blood sample collection, storage, and shipment are crucial steps in this protocol, as uncontrolled temperature during these steps causes lysis of WBCs, leading to release of genomic DNA from the WBC into the plasma and causing contamination of the cfDNA sample, which affects the rest of the procedure37.
-Hemolysis due to uncontrolled temperature can impair downstream sample preparation processes of cfDNA such as the PCR steps38.
-The serum contains high proportion of germline cfDNA rather than plasma, however, it presents a large background noise for tumor-associated cfDNA39.
-Therefore, for isolating tumor-associated cfDNA, plasma is an suitable sample39.
+Blood sample collection, storage, and shipment are crucial steps in this protocol, as uncontrolled temperature during these steps causes lysis of WBCs, leading to the release of genomic DNA from the WBC into the plasma and causing contamination of the cfDNA sample, which affects the rest of the procedure37.
+Hemolysis due to uncontrolled temperature can impair downstream sample preparation processes of cfDNA, such as the PCR steps38.
+The serum contains a high proportion of germline cfDNA rather than plasma, although it presents a large background noise for tumor-associated cfDNA39.
+Therefore, for isolating tumor-associated cfDNA, plasma is a suitable sample39.
 Blood drawn in an anti-coagulant containing blood collection tube should be centrifuged immediately or within up to two hours, to separate the plasma and to avoid cfDNA contamination.
 In this protocol, dedicated commercial cfDNA preservation blood collection tubes are used (see Table of Materials), which are an alternative to anticoagulant containing blood collection tubes.
-These dedicated blood collection tubes preserve cfDNA and cfRNA, and prevents lysis of WBCs for up to 30 days at ambient temperature, and up to 8 days at 37 ˚C. This facilitates maintaining the appropriate temperature during a blood sample shipment and until the plasma and WBC are separated40.
+These dedicated blood collection tubes preserve cfDNA and cfRNA, and prevent lysis of WBCs for up to 30 days at ambient temperature, and up to 8 days at 37 ˚C. This facilitates maintaining the appropriate temperature during a blood sample shipment and until the plasma and WBC are separated40.

 There are three types of cfDNA extraction methodologies currently available: phase isolation, silicon-membrane based spin column, and magnetic bead-based isolation41.
 The silicon-membrane based spin column method yielded a high quantity of cfDNA with high integrity compared to other cfDNA extraction methods42.